Data and Representation for Turkish Natural Language Inference: Experiments

-Turkish Morphology is an OpenFST-based \cite{OpenFst} morphological parser that was recently released by Google Research.
-Its lexicon contains 47,202 entries.

-Out of the box, Zemberek can parse 23K tokens per minute, whereas Turkish Morphology can process only 53.
-We sped up Turkish Morphology to parse 11 times more tokens per minute by implementing a dynamic programming wrapper \citep{bellman1953introduction} that increased the cache hit ratio to 89.9\%.
-This technique is used by Zemberek already.
+Out of the box, Zemberek and BOUN can parse 398K and 51K tokens per minute respectively, whereas Turkish Morphology can process only 1K tokens.
+We sped up Turkish Morphology to parse 11 times more tokens per minute by implementing a dynamic programming wrapper \citep{bellman1952DynamicProgramming} that increased the cache hit ratio to 89.9\%.
+This technique is already used by Zemberek.

 \paragraph{Pretraining}